Neppale/Minin/README.md

-# Minify
+# Minin

-Minify is a simple URL shortening service built using Node.js and PostgreSQL.
+Minin is a simple URL shortening service built using Node.js and PostgreSQL.
 It provides three endpoints - for shortening, redirecting, and retrieving statistics for shortened URLs.
 The service is implemented using the NestJS framework.

 ## Endpoints